cagilceren/Java-Rental-System-MySQL/readme.md

 - serial no
 - lendability

-Rental table represents the renting informations:
+Rental table represents the renting information:
 - inventory id (as foreign key)
 - name
 - adress (of the person who borrows the item)